 DIABLILLOS (Principal Property)

-Diablillos lies in the Argentine “Puna” (Altiplano) at 4000m asl, and is located in a rapidly developing mineral district in northwestern Argentina that includes, TacaTaca (First Quantum), Lindero and Arizaro (Fortuna), Rio Grande (Regulus), and Samenta (AbraPlata).
-The Project lies in an established mining camp that includes FMC’s Hombre Muerto lithium operations, Borax’s (now Orocobre) Sijes, Ratones, and Tincalayu borate mines and concentrating plants, and Ulex’s Sal de Mañana plant, as well as Galaxy’s Sal de Vida and LIX’s Sal de los Angeles advanced lithium project.
+Diablillos lies in the Argentine “Puna” (Altiplano) at 4000m asl, and is located in a rapidly developing mineral district in northwestern Argentina that includes, TacaTaca (First Quantum), Lindero and Arizaro (Fortuna).
+The Project lies in an established mining camp that includes FMC’s Hombre Muerto lithium operations, Borax’s (now Orocobre) Sijes, Ratones, and Tincalayu borate mines and concentrating plants, and Ulex’s Sal de Mañana plant, as well as Galaxy’s Sal de Vida and the Sal de los Angeles advanced lithium project.

-As a consequence, the area is accessible by good, all-weather, gravel roads, and FMC maintains a serviceable airstrip at their Hombre Muerto operations.
+The area is accessible by good, all-weather, gravel roads, and FMC maintains a serviceable airstrip at their Hombre Muerto operations.
 Sufficient subterranean water is available on and near the project, and a natural gas pipeline is located 34 km from project in anticipation of development at Diablillos.
 There is a railway station at the town of Pocitos on the currently abandoned line between Salta and the Chilean port of Antofagasta.
 The few local communities that reside in this part of the Puna have a long tradition of working in mining and provide a ready source of labour.
-Of particular interest, is the fact that Salta has been voted for the second year in a row by the Fraser Institute in Vancouver as the most favored mining investment destination in Argentina.
 The Salta authorities are supportive of mining and have provided a framework in which permitting applications are expeditiously vetted.
-Salta has a long tradition of mining particularly with respect to lithium and borax, and has many advanced metalliferous projects (eg, TacaTaca, Lindero, Rio Grande, Samenta, and our own Diablillos).
+Salta has a long tradition of mining particularly with respect to lithium and borax, and has many advanced metalliferous projects (eg, TacaTaca, Lindero, Rio Grande, and our own Diablillos).
+For these reasons, Salta province typically ranks at or near the top of mining jurisdictions in the annual Fraser Institute Mining Survey.